Business Litigation and Shareholder Actions

 Over the past decade, Mark and Brian have developed a niche practice in shareholder and member oppression actions under MCL 450.1489 and 4515.
 They have represented plaintiffs and defendants in dozens of oppression cases involving wide ranging forms of relief, including corporate dissolution, buy-outs, and damages ranging from the hundreds of thousands to tens of millions of dollars – both in trial and through negotiations and settlement.

 Mark and Brian's recoveries in business litigation cases have repeatedly ranked among the top recoveries in the state.
 In 2013 and 2015, Mark and Brian, respectively, obtained the #1 largest settlements reported in Michigan Lawyers Weekly, both in complex shareholder oppression cases.
-In 2017, the firm was profiled by Michigan Lawyer's Weekly for an $840,000 settlement it obtained on behalf of a minority member of a hotel business.

 Mark and Brian wrote the briefs in the first shareholder oppression case to reach the Michigan Supreme Court, helping to clarify and preserve the contours and proper application of the oppression statute.
 Madugula v.
 Taub (Michigan Supreme Court, July 15, 2014).
 Also, Mark and Brian worked on appellate briefing in a matter that ultimately was decided by the Michigan Supreme Court in a seminal decision concerning statute of limitations and accrual dates under both of Michigan’s oppression statutes.
 Frank v.
 Linkner (Michigan Supreme Court, May 15, 2017).
 Mark wrote a brief article summarizing the implications of this decision.